raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 # SYNC 360 ENGINE

 The following documentation describes the syntax for Sync360 application.
-Sync360 is ETL tool which executes Sync360 scripts.
+Sync360 is ETL tool which executes Sync360 scripts, it is build on .NET Framework and derives a lot of types from it.
 When Sync360 engine executes a script file, each command in the file execute one by one in a single thread.

 # GENERAL SCRIPT SYNTAX

 A Sync360 script is an xml file which must be a valid xml file.
-The root element of each script file must be ```<script>```

-A script consist multiple tags that acts as commands for Sync360 engine.
+The root element of each script file must be ```<script>``` A script consist multiple tags that acts as commands for Sync360 engine.
 The child elements of tags can be used as parameters of the command or as flow control engine execution.

 ```